Lothair III, Holy Roman Emperor: Relations with the Papacy

 The 1130 papal election had resulted in another schism.
 A minority of the cardinals elected Innocent II before a majority of the cardinals appointed Anacletus II in a tumultuous process.
 Both popes claimed to have been legally elected and in a first collision Anacletus prevailed.
 Innocent had to leave Rome and fled to France.
 Nonetheless, Anacletus could only secure the support of Roger II of Sicily, Innocent was, with the help of Bernard of Clairvaux, able to secure the support of King Louis VI of France and King Henry I of England.

 Both popes offered Lothair the imperial crown.
-The king was occupied with the Staufer resistance and once again it was Bernard of Clairvaux who convinced the souvereign to favor pope Innocent II.
+The king was occupied with the Staufer resistance and once again it was Bernard of Clairvaux who convinced the sovereign to favor pope Innocent II.
 In March 1131 these three met in Liège, where Lothair performed the ceremonial strator service (stirrup holder) for the pope and promised help in the conflict against Anacletus and Roger II of Sicily.
 His request for investiture restoration was rejected, but all rights and privileges as laid out in the Concordat of Worms were confirmed.
 Innocent II crowned Lothair King of the Romans again on 29 March 1131.

 Lothair was accompanied by a modest troop contingent as most men were garrisoned in Germany to counter Staufer aggression.
 He carefully avoided hostilities but attempted to besiege Milan, which, however, failed.
 Eventually he arrived in Rome.
 As Anacletus controlled St. Peter, Lothair's imperial coronation took place in the Lateran Basilica on 4 June 1133.
 Emperor Lothair continued to avoid explicit resistance against papal impediments on his royal office.
 He ignored Innocent's bull, in which he advocated imperial authority derived from him and Lothair recognized papal claims to the vast Matildine estates in Northern Italy (formerly owned by Margravine Matilda of Tuscany), although he was able to secure the territorial fiefs.